Slow Cooker Thai Peanut Chicken

 1. Add the diced chicken, cornstarch, salt, and pepper to a large bag.
 Seal and toss to coat chicken evenly before adding to the slow cooker.

 2. In a bowl, add the peanut sauce ingredients (coconut milk, peanut butter, soy sauce, honey, rice wine vinegar, lime juice, sesame oil, ginger, garlic, and cayenne).
-Whisk to combine, then pour mixture over the chicken.
+Whisk to combine, then pour the mixture over the chicken.

 3. Cook the Thai peanut chicken covered on high for about 2 hours or on low for about 4 hours.